-How to spend less than $100 on a pair of true wireless earbuds
+How to spend less on a pair of wireless earbuds

 - Pricier than other options on this list

-Bass lovers rejoice, the TOZO T10 is the earbud you want if you're looking for a ton of bass.
+Bass lovers rejoice!
+The TOZO T6 is the earbud you want if you're looking for a ton of bass.
 The bass is obviously boosted quite a bit, giving the overall sound a warmer tone with a ton of thump and rumble, but not enough for the bass to be considered muddy or distorted.
 The midrange and treble are neutral and flat.
-Obviously, they'll take a backseat to the bass but the presence is still there.
-Dynamic range is excellent, however, the soundstage is a bit weak thanks to the overpowering bass.
+They'll take a backseat to the bass, but the presence is still there.
+The dynamic range is excellent; however, the soundstage is a bit weak, thanks to the overpowering bass.

-Battery life is the weakest link here.
-You get only 3.5 hours of audio playback on the bud and an additional nine hours from the included charging case.
-This means you'll get a total of 12.5 hours of audio playback between the bud and case.
-In terms of charging, you get Micro-USB for wired charging but you do get Qi wireless charging, which is always welcome.
+Battery life is also quite strong, with the T6 lasting up to six hours for continuous use and the charging case providing another 24 hours of battery life — a total package of 30 hours!
+The Micro-USB charging port isn't ideal, but you can ignore it and use Qi wireless charging instead.

-In terms of comfort, the T10 perform exceptionally well.
+In terms of comfort, the T6 perform exceptionally well.
 The buds are super lightweight and don't shove too far down your ears.
 They come with multiple ear tip sizes in the box, which should help with fit, and the ear tips are super soft and sit comfortably in your ear.
-It's unlikely you'll experience any sort of discomfort or fatiguing with the earbud, even over several hours of listening.
+As a result, it's unlikely you'll experience any discomfort or fatigue with the earbud, even over several hours of listening.

 Pros: